BrainhackMTL/psy6983_2021/content/en/modules/introduction_to_terminal/index.md

 Short answers

- - *What are some of the main advantages in using the shell?*
+ - *What are some of the main advantages of using the shell?*
- - *What are some of its disadvantages?*
+ - *What are some of disadvantages?*
  - *Name a few command lines that enable to read/write/operate on files.
 What are they used for?*
  - *What is an option, also called flag or switch?*
  - *What are arguments in a command line*?